OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-22.md

 ## Matthew 22:11

-But when the king came in to see the guests, he noticed a man there who was not wearing wedding clothes.
+However, when the king entered to see the guests, he observed a man there who was not dressed in wedding attire.

 ## Matthew 22:12